Pascal-Institute/kokonut/README.md

 ### Abstract

 - Inherit abstract of version 2
-- Proven Of Work is executed at least 1 full node
 - Reward is valid (It is valuable)
 - Protocol version smaller or equal to 2 blocks use version 2's proven of work